 Winners of the New Zealand Music Award for Folk Album of the Year 2014

-Winners of the New Zealand Music Award for Folk Album of the Year 2014, the band is currently touring the USA in support of the worldwide release of the album in March 2014.
+That album went on to win the New Zealand Music Award for Folk Album of the Year in 2014, and the band is currently based in Nashville Tennessee.